vincentjunqingtang/Agent-based-Modelling-Project/README.md

 ➢	How good is the prediction performance of the agent-based/ Cellular Automata model constructed on traffic density?

-➢	How individual agent can be updated each time according to the real driving behavior?
+➢	How individual agent can be updated each time according to the simple car following mechanism?

 ##Expected Results